360-degree feedback is a method of gathering feedback from multiple sources to aid in employee evaluation and development.

 In addition to submitting numerical ratings on the feedback form, it could be helpful to include room for additional commentary or feedback.
 This is so raters can provide specific information leading to the score or offer feedback not measured on the survey.

-Step 5: Analyze feedback data
+Step 5: Analyzing feedback data

 Once surveys have been submitted, the data can be compiled, organized, and analyzed.